MaximPLV/DAIMPL_Paper/README.md

-# Code repository for the paper xyz
+# Code repository for the paper "Automated Program Optimization with E-Graphs: A Case Study Using Metatheory.jl"